Black Tide

 Black Tide was an American heavy metal band from Kendall, Florida.
-Formed in 2004, the band last consisted of Gabriel Garcia (lead guitar, lead vocals), Austin Diaz (rhythm guitar) and Cody Paige (drums).
-They released their debut album, Light from Above, on March 18, 2008 through Interscope Records when Garcia was 15 years old.
-Their second album, Post Mortem, was released on August 23, 2011.
-Black Tide's EP Bite the Bullet was released on November 12, 2013 by InnerCat Music Group, a Miami-based boutique label.
-On October 16, 2015 band released their last album Chasing Shadows.
-On July 22, 2016 Garcia announced on his Instagram that the band is over and he is concentrating on his solo project.
+Formed in 2004, the band last consisted of Gabriel Garcia (lead guitar, vocals), Austin Diaz (rhythm guitar) and Cody Paige (drums).
+They released their debut album, Light from Above, in 2008 through Interscope Records when Garcia was 15 years old.
+Their second album, Post Mortem, was released in 2011.
+Black Tide's EP Bite the Bullet was released in 2013 by InnerCat Music Group, a Miami-based boutique label.
+In 2015, the band released their last album Chasing Shadows.
+In July 2016, Garcia announced that the band is over and he is concentrating on his solo project.